NurMohammadkazi/DEEN_ESSENTIALS_CSharp/README.md

 Ensure the following dependencies are installed and configured:

-- MySQL : For database management.
+-MySQL : For database management.

 -Stripe : for transaction